 - Resources in order to ensure your readiness for your residency or fellowship training here in Ontario

-Formative assessments of your performance are designed to enhance your understanding of your skills in relation to those that you will continue to develop in residency.
+Formative evaluation of your performance is designed to enhance your understanding of your skills in relation to those that you will continue to develop in residency.

-Any simulations in which you participate will involve assessment of and feedback on your skills.
+Any simulations in which you participate will involve evaluation of and feedback on your skills.

-A report – including feedback on your involvement in simulations, MCQ results, online module completion and detailed attendance – is provided to your program director and/or sponsoring agency to ensure they are able to tailor your residency experience accordingly based on your strengths and opportunities to improve.
+A report – including simulated client performance indicators, MCQ results, online module completion and detailed attendance – is provided to your program director and/or sponsoring agency to ensure they are able to tailor your residency experience accordingly based on your strengths and opportunities to improve.
 Learners will be provided the opportunity to request a copy of their Learner Report.

 Our faculty are dedicated to your success both in the program and as you progress onward.
 If you ever have challenges or questions, the faculty will be pleased to provide you with support.